Yejdhi/Api/README.md

 ### Getting all the parts

-- A built copy of the Api (you are in this repo), which you can download from [Release](https://github.com/ENDERMANYK/Api/releases)
+- A built copy of the Api, which you can download from [Release](https://github.com/ENDERMANYK/Api/releases)
 - The [ApiData](https://github.com/Project-Earth-Team/ApiData) repo, you'll also need the Minecraft Earth resource pack file, renamed to `vanilla.zip` and placed in the `resourcepacks` subfolder of the ApiData repo.
 You can procure the resourcepack from [here](https://cdn.mceserv.net/availableresourcepack/resourcepacks/dba38e59-091a-4826-b76a-a08d7de5a9e2-1301b0c257a311678123b9e7325d0d6c61db3c35), provided you're setting up before June 30th, 2021.
 Rename your clone to `data`, and place it next to your Api executable.

+### Attention: Only do this if you want play AR game instead setup a server.
 - Our fork of [Cloudburst](https://github.com/Project-Earth-Team/Server).
 Builds of this can be found [here](https://ci.rtm516.co.uk/job/ProjectEarth/job/Server/job/earth-inventory/).
 This jar can be located elsewhere from the Api things.
 - Run Cloudburst once to generate the file structure.
 - In the plugins folder, you'll need [GenoaPlugin](https://github.com/Project-Earth-Team/GenoaPlugin), and [GenoaAllocatorPlugin](https://github.com/Project-Earth-Team/GenoaAllocatorPlugin).
 The CI for this can be found [here](https://ci.rtm516.co.uk/job/ProjectEarth/job/GenoaPlugin/job/master/) and [here](https://ci.rtm516.co.uk/job/ProjectEarth/job/GenoaAllocatorPlugin/job/main/). **Note: make sure to rename your GenoaAllocatorPlugin.jar to ZGenoaAllocatorPlugin.jar, or you will run into issues with class loading**